planetmarshall/web-algodynamic/_posts/2013-04-01-my-first-full-scottish-winter-season.md

 The A'Chioch Ridge (II,***)
 ---------------------------
-After a couple of days on some lower grade objectives, the plan was for a route on Beinn Bhan - the <a title="Cold Climbs by Ken Wilson" href="http://www.amazon.co.uk/Cold-Climbs-Great-British-Yourself/dp/0906371163" target="_blank">Cold Climbs</a> classic 'March Hare's Gully' (IV,4,***), but the initial steep ice pitch was to prove a bit much too soon, and remains something I hope to return to now that I've had more practice.
+{% gimg 5837890296907301554 right %}After a couple of days on some lower grade objectives, the plan was for a route on Beinn Bhan - the <a title="Cold Climbs by Ken Wilson" href="http://www.amazon.co.uk/Cold-Climbs-Great-British-Yourself/dp/0906371163" target="_blank">Cold Climbs</a> classic 'March Hare's Gully' (IV,4,***), but the initial steep ice pitch was to prove a bit much too soon, and remains something I hope to return to now that I've had more practice.
 The consolation prize was a traverse of the A'Chioch ridge.
 Not technically difficult, but stunning scenery along the entire route.

 Turquoise Gully (III,*)
 ------------------------